What is Inflectra?

 skin changes, new growths on the skin;

 pale skin, easy bruising or bleeding;

-liver problems--nausea, upper stomach pain, tiredness, joint pain, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+liver problems--right-sided upper stomach pain, loss of appetite, yellowing of your skin or eyes, and not feeling well;

 lupus-like syndrome--joint pain or swelling, chest discomfort, feeling short of breath, skin rash on your cheeks or arms (worsens in sunlight);